-The world is not ready for Leann Mabry.
+The world is not ready for Leann.
 Her Parsec Award-winning show, Tag in the Seam, was a fantastic example of the creativity inherent of the podcasting community and has now led to offers of her life-long dream: voiceover work.
 In 2007 Leann was awarded the Parsec Award for Tag in the Seam and the Joe Murphy Memorial Award for her contributions to the podcasting community, most notably her efforts in founding the Joe Murphy Memorial Fund.
-A resident of the Deep South for most of her life, Leann now lives in Phoenix, Arizona.
+A resident of the Deep South for most of her life, Leann now lives in Phoenix, Arizona with her husband.

 A veteran D&D player from the 1st Edition years, Beq Vyper is a woman of a dozen Internet aliases and a half-dozen gaming addictions, and she can probably kick your ass at any of them.
 She is also an amateur writer who has crafted what is probably the single most detailed Babylon 5 story arc that anyone has ever devised without actually being paid to do so.
 She works in Metro Detroit as a landscaping designer.

 (Trajan, Victor hin’Kavos)